Blog

 • Discover a tool that quickly reframes videos into common aspect ratios to make your video fit where you publish it.

-The aspect ratio describes a video’s shape by stating its width and height.
+A video's aspect ratio simply describes the shape of the video in terms of its width and height.
 This number influences how the video will fit the viewing screen and its composition.

 The ratio of a video is independent of its size.
 For example, if a video is twice as wide as it is tall, its aspect ratio will always be 2:1.